derekyeung410/auto-bc-park-booking/README.md

    - `Copy the script, save and enable it`

 4. Browse the BC parks website https://camping.bcparks.ca/
-   - `Search and select for desired date range and campsite details`
+   - `Select and search for desired date range and campsite details`
    - `Open as LIST VIEW`